idiazroncero/huesos/src/scss/homepage.md

 ### Opinionated stuff

-Huesos is not as opinionated as a closed UI kit like Bootstrap or Foundation, but there are some common rules that are heavily opinionated and thus not exposed on the `_config.scss` file.
+Huesos is not as opinionated as a closed UI kit like Bootstrap or Foundation, but there are some common rules that are imposed on the whole project (and thus not exposed on the `_config.scss` file:)

-The Huesos' "decalogue" is as follows:

 - __Separator margins are always applied as margin-bottom.__ This means that the main block-level elements that compose a page (`<p> <header> <article> <section>` and the like) *only* have a margin-bottom set.
 This ensures consistent vertical spacing and avoids margin overlap.